demisto/content/Packs/Kafka/Integrations/KafkaV3/README.md

 | 2 |

 ## Configuration of SASL_SSL PLAIN:
-1. Make sure you have the broker port '<port>' which supports SSL connection.
+1. Make sure you have the broker port which supports SSL connection.
-2. Add '<broker_address>:<port>' to the brokers list.
+2. Add 'broker_address:port' to the brokers list.
 3. Provide the CA root certificate in the 'CA certificate of Kafka server (.cer)' section.
 4. If your client certificate is password protected, provide the password in the 'Client certificate key password (if required)' section.
 5. Provide SASL PLAIN Username and SASL PLAIN Password